NPS photo/Bethany Hontz

 Fire control is successfully used in other National Parks to control some of the same invasive plants.
 However, here at Saguaro National Park, where the native plants are not fire-adapted but the non-natives are, fire is less appropriate as a method of control.
 Biological controls, introducing another exotic species to control the invasive plant, such as goats to eat the grasses or insects to destroy the seeds, are not in current use.

 There are opportunities throughout the year to help with buffelgrass management at Saguaro National Park, as well as other areas in and around Tucson.
 Activities include mapping buffelgrass infestations, participating in the Weed Free Trails program, joining monthly buffelgrass pulls (September-May), as well as education and outreach events.
-See our Schedule of Special Events or contact the invasives species coordinatior at e-mail us.
+Contact the invasives species coordinatior for more information about opportunities in the park.